Course Overview

 Mitch Bradt

 Mitch Bradt, PE, is an engineer and educator who loves to see students “get it.”
 He has over 25 years of experience in the fields of aerospace and electric power.
 His responsibilities have varied from aircraft electrical systems, to utility system protective relaying, to utility-applied power electronics, to wind farm collectors, and teaching and curriculum development in these related areas.
-He currently serves six major electric utilities with a staff of 45 engineers and designers, providing for all aspects of substation design on approximately 80 projects each year.
+He is currently the Director of Quality, Standards, and Training at Quanta Infrastructure Solutions Group (QISG) serving utilities and developers across North America.
+Mitch graduated from Marquette University with a BSEE in 1993.

 Fundamentals of Substation Equipment and Control Systems